 Procedure

-After informed consent, patient’s undergoing coronary angiography who have moderate (50-75%) stenosis angiographically undergo invasive hemodynamic assessment using a 0.014 inch coronary wire.
+After informed consent, patient’s will undergo coronary angiography for a evidence based clinical indication.
+Consent for the research project will be obtained before undergoing the coronary angiogram.
+Patients who are subsequently identified to have moderate (50-75%) stenosis angiographically undergo invasive hemodynamic assessment using a 0.014 inch coronary wire.
 This is performed as part of routine best clinical practice to determine need for percutaneous coronary intervention.
-This involves FFR (Fractional Flow Reserve) or iFR (instantaneous wave-free ratio).
+This involves FFR (Fractional Flow Reserve) and iFR (instantaneous wave-free ratio) which can be performed using the same wire, without the need for re-instrumentation of the coronary artery.
 The standard procedural protocol would be applied, with pharmacological stress or exercise-induced stress (using an Ergometer) used to stimulate hyperaemia within the artery in order to obtain pressure wire assessments.
 All hemodynamic values will be recorded.
-Further to this, over the 0.014 inch coronary wire, an intra-vascular imaging catheter (IVUS or OCT catheter) would be passed to obtain intra-vascular imaging and plaque composition assessment.
+If a patient has consented to the research project before undergoing the coronary angiogram, and are found to have moderate stenosis, an OCT catheter will be passed over the coronary wire to obtain intra-vascular imaging and plaque composition assessment.
 Data will be collected on the minimal luminal area (MLA), plaque geometry (irregularity/angulation/length), degree of calcification, fibroatheroma, necrotic core, and lipid content.
 These variables will be examined in terms of relationship to the pressure wire value.
 If the lesion meets hemodynamic significance (i.e. iFR value ≤ 0.89 or FFR value ≤ 0.8) PCI may be performed if clinically suitable.

 Post-procedural care